APRIL 1st 2018 – LATEST NEWS

 However there is also no guarantee that this generous interest free loan will continue beyond 2018, and therefore our advice, if you’re thinking of buying property, is to make the most of FHTB while it lasts.

-According to figures released by the MoD on April 1st, 2018, around 14,300 service personnel have already taken advantage of this cheap loan scheme to buy their own property – borrowing over £215 million between them at an average of about £15,000 for each claim.
+According to figures released by the MoD in Julyt, 2018, 33,476 loan applications had been made, with payment totalling of around £242 million made to around 16,100 service personnel who successfully took advantage of this cheap loan scheme to buy their own property – at an average of about £15,000 for each claim.

 Over 50% of the payments in the most recent 3 month period were made to serving Army personnel, with 29% of payments made to RN/RM personnel and 21% to RAF personnel.

 Make sure you don’t miss out.

 What is the Forces Help To Buy Scheme?